russellpuff/bareOS/README.md

 - 64-bit RISC-V kernel that runs under QEMU.
 - Preemptive threading and basic synchronization primitives.
 - Simple RAM-disk file system and a minimal shell.
-- Basic virtual memory support, user binaries can be imported and run and programs.
+- Basic virtual memory support, user binaries can be imported and run as programs.

 ## Getting Started